Logo

 Because there are so many colleges in the region, housing is readily available, relatively inexpensive, and usually located in the residential area surrounding the Law School.

-While the Law School does not screen or investigate any housing, the Admissions Office has some resource material available to assist you with securing housing, including copies of the Capital Region Renters Guide and information on the College Suites, a student residence facility located adjacent to the Law School: uhcollegesuites.com.
+While the Law School does not screen or investigate any housing, the Admissions Office has some resource material available to assist you with securing housing, including information on the College Suites, a student residence facility located adjacent to the Law School: uhcollegesuites.com.

 Scholarships